NayelliVelasquez/ValidateTxtExercise/README.md

 2.- It will open up one terminal to your screen.

-3.- It will show the longest compound word of the shortest words in the file:    "dichlorodiphenyltrichloroethane"
+3.- It will show the longest compound word of the shortest words in the file:

+   "cyclotrimethylenetrinitramine"
+   and the number of words: 142431

 4.- Press any key to exit.